kylebarron/deck.gl-raster/docs/overview/use-cases.md

 So why care?
 I believe client-side rendering brings huge potential to **_analytic_** uses of satellite imagery.

+- **Accessibility to non-developers.** Exposing satellite image analysis through a web browser enables access by non-technical users, who don't want to figure out how to use and install GDAL, QGIS, etc, but who still want to explore the full richness of multi-spectral data.
 - **Fast, flexible analysis.** With existing server-side rendering approaches, every time a user wants to change the spectral index or colormap, the user needs to fetch a new set of images and wait for the server's response.
 With client-side GPU rendering, those changes can be much faster.
 - **Less network bandwidth.** If every change in the visualization requires a new set of imagery, the user must download much more data, which also becomes more expensive to serve.
 By downloading satellite bands _separately_, individual bands can be cached.
 If a user switches from true-color imagery to a false-color infrared composite, the user only needs to download _one_ new band, as the other two bands in the composite are already cached.
 - **Extensibility.** Many image processing algorithms are straightforward to port to GPU code.